Who Owns the Moon?

 The bill does not include any provision for asserting sovereignty or claiming exclusive rights to any celestial body.
 It is a simple declaration that Americans will have the right to explore, extract, and export the resources of other worlds.

 So, nobody will own the Moon or other celestial bodies yet - at least not legally.
 The author's personal opinion is that no one will mine the Moon or an asteroid, bring salable commodities back to Earth, and earn a profit on that activity in his lifetime.
-The only exception would be if the government heavily subsidizes the mission or the imported goods sell in the collectibles or museum markets for incredible prices.
+The only exception would be if the government heavily subsidizes the mission, or if the imported goods sell in the collectibles or museum markets for incredible prices.

 The Outer Space Treaty (Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies), a treaty sponsored by the United Nations, 1967.|